Event-Driven Architecture

 3. Consistency and Order Guarantee: Kafka maintains the order of events within a partition for a given key, crucial for consistency in processing events that are related or dependent upon one another.

-2. Data Duplication: If service A needs to access the data maintained by service B, the options are essentially an API call (which introduces security and coupling concerns) or duplicating the data for service A. GHGA has opted to mitigate this issue via data duplication by way of the outbox pattern, described later in this document.
+2. Data Duplication: If service A needs to access the data maintained by service B, the options are essentially an API call (which introduces security, performance and coupling concerns) or duplicating the data of service B for service A. Hexkit supports mitigating this issue via data duplication by way of the outbox pattern, described later in this document.

 Abstraction Layers

-Hexkit features protocols and providers to simplify using Kafka in services.
-Instead of writing the functionality from scratch in every new project, Hexkit provides the KafkaEventPublisher and KafkaEventSubscriber provider classes, in addition to an accompanying KafkaConfig Pydantic config class.
+Hexkit features protocols and providers to simplify Kafka usage in services.
+Rather than implementing this functionality from scratch in every new project, hexkit provides the KafkaEventPublisher and KafkaEventSubscriber provider classes, along with a KafkaConfig Pydantic configuration class.

 Producers